Active adventures in Antarctica

 • Double room with porthole (capacity for up to 2 passengers in the cabin) — porthole, 2 lower berths.

-• Double room with a window (capacity for up to 2 passengers in the cabin) — window, 2 lower berths.
+• Double room with window (capacity for up to 2 passengers in the cabin) — window, 2 lower berths.

 The order of photos of cabins corresponds to the order of description of cabins.